A Training Program for the Emerging Community Leader

 It is interesting to note that many counties in Michigan have similar programs.
 Montcalm County's Leadership Montcalm is one of the strongest and most viable in the state.
 Leadership Montcalm welcomes anyone interested in Montcalm County or a leadership position – from club president to elected official – to improve leadership skills, study the issues affecting Montcalm County and learn about our community’s resources.
 Perhaps Leadership Montcalm’s greatest value is in meeting and networking with others who care about the future of Montcalm County.

-To learn more about the program and to enroll for next year, please contact the executive director, Michelle Adams at (616) 894-2350 or email@example.com.
+To learn more about the program and to enroll for next year, please contact the executive director, Michelle Nielsen at (616) 894-2350 or email@example.com.
 You can also "Like" us on Facebook.

 History of Leadership Montcalm